Maine Court Records

 The Difference Between a Divorce and an Annulment in Maine

 Marriages recognized and solemnized under state laws end in one of two ways.
-The common route is for one or both spouses to file for a divorce, but a marriage may also terminate by annulment.
-The Maine Judiciary is vested with the power to solemnize and annul matrimonies in Maine.
-Court officials keep records of the entire proceeding in a publicly accessible database.
+The standard route is for one or both spouses to file for a divorce, but a marriage may also terminate by annulment.
+The Maine Judiciary has the power to solemnize and annul marriages in Maine.
+Court officials generally keep records of the entire proceeding in a publicly accessible database.
 And per the Maine sunshine laws, anyone can access and copy records of annulment and divorce unless a court order or statute restricts access.

 What is a Maine Divorce Decree?